apache/datafusion-site/_posts/2024-11-18-datafusion-fastest-single-node-parquet-clickbench.md

 This blog post highlights some of the techniques we used to achieve this performance, and celebrates the teamwork involved.

-# Rallying The Community around Performance
+# A Strong History of Performance Improvements

-In July, 2024 [Mehmet Ozan Kabak], CEO of [Synnada], [called on the community to improve DataFusion’s performance].
+Performance has long been a core focus for DataFusion's community, and the engine's speed attracts users and contributors.
+Recently, we seem to have been even more focused on performance, including in July, 2024 when [Mehmet Ozan Kabak], CEO of [Synnada], [suggested focusing on DataFusion’s performance].
 This got many of us excited (who doesn’t love a challenge!), and we have subsequently rallied to steadily improve the performance release on release as shown in Figure 2.

 [Mehmet Ozan Kabak]: https://www.linkedin.com/in/mehmet-ozan-kabak/
 [Synnada]: https://www.synnada.ai/
-[called on the community to improve DataFusion’s performance]: https://github.com/apache/datafusion/issues/11442#issuecomment-2226834443
+[suggested focusing on DataFusion’s performance]: https://github.com/apache/datafusion/issues/11442#issuecomment-2226834443

 <img
 src="{{ site.baseurl }}/img/clickbench-datafusion-43/perf-over-time.png"